joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

   var buffCount int = 0

-  e, err := os.OpenFile(w, os.O_CREATE|os.O_WRONLY|os.O_APPEND, 0644) //Open file for appending.
+  e, err := os.OpenFile(w, os.O_CREATE|os.O_WRONLY|os.O_APPEND, 0644) // Open file for appending.
   check(err)

-  //Check first block is key
+  // Check first block is key
   firstBlock := make([]byte, 16)
   _, er := io.ReadFull(a, firstBlock)
   check(er)
   decFirst := decrypt(firstBlock, expandedKeys, 9)

-  validKey := compareSlices(key, decFirst)
+  if compareSlices(key, decFirst) {
-  a.Seek(16, 0)
+    a.Seek(16, 0)               // Move read head 16 bytes into the file

-  if validKey {
-    for buffCount < fileSize{
-      if bufferSize > (fileSize - buffCount) {
+    for buffCount < fileSize{   // While the data done is less than the fileSize if bufferSize > (fileSize - buffCount) {
         bufferSize = fileSize - buffCount
       }

       buff := make([]byte, bufferSize)
-      _, err := io.ReadFull(a, buff)  //Ignore the number of bytes read (_)
+      _, err := io.ReadFull(a, buff)  // Ignore the number of bytes read (_)
       check(err)

       var decBuff []byte
       for i := 0; i < bufferSize; i += 16 {
-        if fileSize - i == 16 {     //If on the last block of whole file var decrypted []byte = decrypt(buff[i:i+16], expandedKeys, 9)   //Decrypt 128 bit chunk of buffer
+        if fileSize - i == 16 {     // If on the last block of whole file
+          var decrypted []byte = decrypt(buff[i:i+16], expandedKeys, 9)   // Decrypt 128 bit chunk of buffer
-          //Store in variable as we are going to change it. var focus int = int(decrypted[len(decrypted)-1])
+          // Store in variable as we are going to change it. var focus int = int(decrypted[len(decrypted)-1])
           var focusCount int = 0

-          if focus < 16 {     //If the last number is less than 16 (the maximum amount of padding to add is 15) for j := 15; int(decrypted[j]) == focus; j-- {
+          if focus < 16 {     // If the last number is less than 16 (the maximum amount of padding to add is 15) for j := 15; int(decrypted[j]) == focus; j-- {
               if int(decrypted[j]) == focus {focusCount++}
             }
             if focus == focusCount {
-              decrypted = decrypted[:(16-focus)]  //If the number of bytes at the end is equal to the value of each byte, then remove them, as it is padding.
+              decrypted = decrypted[:(16-focus)]  // If the number of bytes at the end is equal to the value of each byte, then remove them, as it is padding.
             }
           }
           decBuff = append(decBuff, decrypted...) // ... is to say that I want to append the items in the array to the decBuff, rather than append the array itself.